 You will also get a voice prompt when you turn on or turn off the microphone in Google Home.

 This button can also be used to reset your Google Home.
 You can factory data reset Google Home by holding this button for more than 1o seconds.

 Please note, after a factory data reset, you need to set up the Google Home again.

 This LED indicates the power supply status.
 If this LED is not lighted up, you may need to check the power adapter or the power cable.

 Please note, there is no power button on Google Home, you just need to connect the power adapter to Google Home to power on it.

 Google Home layout: changeable base

 One of the interesting features of Google Home is the changeable base.

-You can choose the different base (at a cost of $20 0r $40)) if the default one does not match your furniture or your taste.
+You can choose a different base (at the cost of $20 0r $40)) if the default one does not match your furniture or your taste.